 Our vision is to serve as a regional center and to include comprehensive transgender health services, including medical, surgical and mental health, in a community-based health care setting.
 We value evidence-based, culturally competent care for pediatric and adult patients with diverse gender identities.
 We commit to community outreach, advocacy, community-based research, and training for health care providers who are new to this field.

-The GWC will partner with The Institute for Gender, Relationships, Identity and Sexuality (TIGRIS) for training purposes, and with Susan Turell, PhD, clinical psychologist for development of an integrated mental health program.
+The GWC will partner with The Institute for Gender, Relationships, Identity and Sexuality (TIGRIS) for training purposes; Choices Counseling and Consulting; Oneonta Preidefest; Susan Turell (PhD, Clinical Psychologist), Patti Noon (LMSW), and Friends of Bassett Foundation.

 The Bassett Evaluation Studies Team (BEST) will evaluate the implementation of this grant by working closely with GWC staff and partners throughout the planning, implementation, and assessment stages to meet their information needs and feedback data soon after it is collected.
-Thus the evaluation data are intended to be used to shape the evolution of the GWC on its road to a COE.
+Thus, the evaluation data are intended to be used to shape the evolution of the GWC on its road to a COE.
 Process indicators will include the number of meetings held for program development and implementation and whether action plans generated at these meetings result in measurable changes.
-The number and type of patients served, and the number of medical visits, mental health visits, pre or post-op surgical visits, surgeries completed will be monitored quarterly.
+The number and type of patients served, and the number of medical visits, mental health visits, pre or post-op surgical visits, surgeries completed will be monitored quarterly using EPIC beginning in year two.
 For quality of care assessment, a random sample of 10 charts will be drawn quarterly and reviewed by rotating member of the GWC staff to assess whether World Professional Association for Transgender Health (WPATH) standards are being met.
 The numbers of health care staff trainings offered on site, in community and academic settings will be tabulated annually.
-Training and mentoring of non-GWC health care providers with an interest in transgender health will be evaluated using pre- and post-training evaluation testing for knowledge and skill acquisition.
+Training and mentoring of non-GWC health care providers, trainees, and community based non-healthcare providers with an interest in transgender health will be evaluated using pre-and post-training evaluation testing for knowledge and skill acquisition.
 The numbers of studies conducted, posters and abstracts presented and publications (and citations) will be measured to assess research productivity.
 Promotion of collaboration is and will be an important function of the GWC.
 Social Network Analysis (SNA) maps social networks in order to identify optimal routes for the spread of information.